4site-interactive-studios/engrid-wordpress-embed-shortcode/README.md

 Currently the en-iframe plugin has only been QA'ed and tested to load a single embedded iFrame per page.
 If you are interested in sponsoring further development, please reach out today.

 # Support for Drupal, Joomla, Expression Engine, etc..
-This pluginw was developed for WordPress but can be quickly adapated as a plugin or a standalone pure Javascript solution.
+This plugin was developed for WordPress but can be quickly adapated as a plugin or a standalone pure Javascript solution.
 If you are interested in sponsoring further development, please reach out today.

 ## Engaging Networks Resources
 - [Engaging Networks Supportal](https://engagingnetworks.support/)